cgguerra/live-laugh-laos/_drafts/2023-08-22-american-center.md

 ---
 layout: post
-title: From Vientiane with Love
+title: First Time at the American Center
-categories: [content, demo]
+categories: [beginning]
 ---

 This my first post.